Dealing With "Errors"

 Let's look at the main options.

 There's punishment.
 Hurting or scaring a dog are off the table for me--but I might close a door that a dog is walking toward so they can't go through it, or move food away from the edge of the counter so a dog can't reach it, or slow my pace on leash so a dog can't charge forward.
-(Or I might not . . . keep reading.)
+(Or, I might not!
+Keep reading.)
 Those are examples of "negative punishment," where the consequence for a behavior is the removal of access to positive reinforcement.
 But even mild penalties can poison cues or dampen the dog's enthusiasm for working with you--particularly if you find yourself penalizing over and over.

 And then there is extinction--aka nonreinforcement.
 You have probably heard the common advice to just reward what you like and ignore what you don't.
 But it's not quite that simple, and dosage is key: if the rate of reinforcement in your training drops too low for too long, your dog may just leave.
+(Same for negative punishment, actually.)

 Of course, that's not usually the first thing that happens when you hold out for too much too soon.
 When a previously reinforced behavior doesn't work, what you will see is other behavior that has worked in similar situations (the technical term for this is "resurgence").
 If you don't respond to an error, and the dog has a strong or recent reinforcement history for the thing you were looking for in this situation, then it may shuffle back to the top quickly, and you can reinforce it.
 But if not, you may see what's called an "extinction burst," a flurry of variability and intensity that might include some behavior you would probably call "frustrated."
 Maybe in that burst you'll also see the behavior that you were hoping for, but it may come with outriders like snorting, huffing, sneezing, barking, or tippy tappy feet.
 Both punishment and extinction can even provoke aggression.

-Even if your dog is not easily frustrated, you may want to avoid repeated "ignoring" of errors.
+Even if your dog is not getting frustrated, you may want to avoid repeated "ignoring" of errors.
 Say you're training your dog to do both a paw target and a nose target.
 You are working on the paw target today, but they target with their nose instead.
 When you don't click the nose target, then they try the paw (resurgence!), which you reinforce.
 When that kind of thing happens, it's key to watch carefully what they do on the next rep. If they just do the paw again on the next round, you might be on the right path, but if you find yourself repeatedly swiping left on the "wrong" behavior to get to the "right" one, you may be starting to train the dog to do the whole sequence--nose then paw, nose then paw.

 Redirection/resetting is often the best of our imperfect options.
 It keeps the dog engaged in the training session, and you can use it to get the dog into a position from which they are more likely to be successful.
 But do it too often and you may end up reinforcing the error more than the "right" behavior with your "reset cookies" or your go-to cues.
 Example: your dog lays down when you give the sit cue, so you toss a treat or give him a hand target to get him up, which you maybe also reinforce with a click and a treat.
 Do this once or twice, occasionally, and it's not likely to create a real problem.
 But do it over and over and over again and you are doing a nice job training your dog to lie down on the sit cue.